Employer Support Awards

 Once the nomination has been submitted, the civilian employer nominee will receive an email from the ADFRES web form, inviting them to further support the nomination with an opportunity for them to share why supporting their reservist employee is important to the organisation.
 This is not compulsory, however will be shared with the panel during the selection panel.

-Selection: Nominations from each region are considered by the region’s selection panel to determine the winners of each of the seven categories below:
+Selection: Nominations from each region are considered by the region’s selection panel to determine the winners of each of the six categories below:

 - Large Private (200+ employees)